Aeldrion/Iris/README.md

 ## Using Retina

 Retina provides four functions for other datapacks to make use of.
 Two of them, `retina:get_target` and `retina:set_coordinates`, are the same as in the original Iris ([see here](https://github.com/Aeldrion/Iris#using-iris)), so I will exclude them for simplicity.
-The other two, `retina:run_raycast`, and `retina:display_particle` are new.
+The other two functions, `retina:run_raycast` and `retina:display_particle`, are brand new.

 ### Run racyast